Share this Post

 Table of Contents

-Basement Drainage Channel Failure: Requires a Superior Replacement
+Basement Drainage Failure: Requires a Superior Replacement

 We have been in the business for more than two decades, and almost every other week, we have to perform a tear-out.
 That means removing an entire interior perimeter basement drain system installed by another company.
-We learn a lot on every system replacement we do.
+We learn a lot from every system replacement we do.

-After routinely ripping out many of these basement drainage channels over the years, we can honestly tell you where they fail.
-The only positive thing we can say is that they look pretty before going under your floor, but who cares if you don’t see it after troweling cement over it.
+After routinely ripping out many of these basement drainage channels over the years, we can tell you where they fail.
+The only positive thing we can say is that they look pretty before going under your floor, but who cares if you don’t see it after troweling cement over it?

 - WITHIN FLOOR DEPTH: Managing water in the depth of your floor is a terrible idea.
 Your cement floor is porous and absorbs water.
 Water escapes in the form of humidity.
 The humidity makes your basement feel damp.

 - NOT CUSTOMIZABLE: A cookie-cutter design means “one size fits all.”
 We can tell you that “one size fits all” is an impossibility in basement waterproofing.
-The most popular foundations are poured-concrete and block foundations, then the least popular are stone and monopour.
+The most popular foundations are poured-concrete and block foundations; the least popular are stone and monopour.
 We can only see monopour foundations benefiting to some degree from these floor-depth drainage systems.

 - BAD DESIGN: We know drainage systems need a way to move water to the sump basket.
 The floor-depth drainage canal has a lip before water can enter the system.
 This lip assures that water can sit inside of it and eventually move to the sump basket.
-We ran tests and found that water bypasses the system by seeping water underneath it, over the foundation footer, and beneath the floor.
+We ran tests and found water bypasses the system by seeping water underneath it, over the foundation footer, and beneath the floor.
 The ground beneath your slab floor must fill with water before the drainage takes it away.

-- WEAKENING FOUNDATION: Removing the full thickness of your slab floor from on top of your footing and away from your walls weakens the overall structural integrity of your home.
+- WEAKENING FOUNDATION: Removing the entire thickness of your slab floor from on top of your footing and away from your walls weakens the overall structural integrity of your home.
 Walls will crack, and doors and windows will jam throughout the house.
 Eventually, it could lead to a foundation shift, which will require foundation pinning.

 Questions To Ask Yourself Before Buying

-- Is it worth getting basement drainage channel that is less intrusive and takes less time to install, or would you instead get it done using a reliable method approved by the army corps of engineers?
+- Is it worth getting a basement drainage channel that is less intrusive and takes less time to install, or would you instead get it done using a reliable method approved by the army corps of engineers?

 - Why not manage groundwater 10 or 12 inches below your slab floor where it will not touch your floor, promote erosion, and form humidity?